Another trip to Northern BC – Trek to Terrace where the snow fell

 Terrace is a 1500km and about an 17 hour drive or an hour and a half plane ride from Vancouver.
 If you fly, it will take about as long to get to Terrace as it does to get to Whistler from the Vancouver International Airport.

-Shames is a community owned ski-hill Coop, since 2012.
-There has been a ton of community support and interest in the little mountain that could.
+Shames is a community owned ski-hill Coop since 2012 there has been a ton of community support and interest in the little mountain that could.
 Thanks to the dedication from the community the ski area persists providing recreation and incredible access to some great back country skiing.
-While it may not be draw the hordes Shames is the reason many people have moved to Terrace.
-We’ve visited lots including in 2014 when we came here during another South Coast drought and found more over the head blower pow.
+While it may not be the destination that Whistler and other resorts are that are close to an International Airport, it is the reason many people have moved to Terrace.
+Check out our trip report from 2014 when we came here during another South Coast drought.

 To get an idea of the size of the ski area versus the touring potential check out the map at Backcountry Skiing Canada.
 You can access the Prayer Flags area by a short boot pack directly up from the Tbar and down to the drainage and then head up No Socks on low vis days, or tour from the Tbars to the Dome and head out to the bigger bowls for a longer tour or during high vis days when you are called to the alpine.
 There is also a slack country area called Fayzurs which is a treed run easily accessed from the Tbars via a short skin that allows you to ski directly back to the lifts.

-You can purchase John Baldwin’s Map of the Shames backcountry area HERE.
+You can purchase John Baldwin’s Map of the backcountry area HERE.

 Back to powderville

 Top of the Shames T-bar when the sun visited and opened up the views!

 Some inbounds runs to start the day.
 We went for backcountry lines as soon as we had to start tracks at 11am

 Heading up No Dogs with Prayer Flags and the ski area in the back